freda1874/drupal-gov-cms/README.md

 # Learning and Exploring Drupal with Composer, Drush, and Docker

 This project is an experimental setup designed to deepen familiarity with Drupal, focusing on core features, modules, theming, and deployment on Docker and Google Cloud Platform (GCP).

-The main goals of this project include:
-- Exploring and enabling core Drupal features.
-- Installing and managing contributed modules and themes.
-- Configuring Composer and Drush for streamlined Drupal management.
-- Using Docker and Docker Compose to create a microservices architecture.
-- Deploying on Google Cloud Platform for a practical hosting setup.

 ## Prerequisites
 - **Docker** and **Docker Compose** installed locally.
 - **Google Cloud Platform** account (with Cloud Shell access).